Malayt04/DSA-Bootcamp-Java/assignments/11-bitwise.md

         }
 ```
 - [Subsets II](https://leetcode.com/problems/subsets-ii/)
   Same as Above just check if the subset is already present in the answer and maniplate accordingly.
+In such cases of duplicates, it is better to sort the array first and then perform all the operaitons.
 - [Single Number II](https://leetcode.com/problems/single-number-ii/)
   O(n^2)
   ```